What is Knowledge Panel?

 - Search Engine Journal: How to Get a Google Knowledge Panel

 Entity SEO optimizes for how search engines identify and connect real-world entities (people, places, things).
-Learn entity-based optimization strategies for modern search.
+Learn entity-based optimization strategies.